A localized consensus-based sampling algorithm: Introduction

 Interaction in particle methods can be \emph{localized}: instead of computing a global interaction term, each particle interacts more with particles that are nearby than with those that are far away.
 The aim of localization is to avoid the linearity assumption on $G$ that is implicit in these methods.
 Localized algorithms show improved performance for nonlinear $G$, since the adapted dynamics rely on \emph{local} instead of global linearity.
-The paper \cite{reichFokkerPlanckParticleSystems2021a} proposed to use localized interaction in the EKS/ALDI algorithm---details are given in \cref{sec:compare:laldi}.
-Variants on this idea were proposed for EKI and the EnKF \cite{wackerPerspectivesLocallyWeighted2024a}, for an ensemble Kalman method for rare-event sampling \cite{wagnerEnsembleKalmanFilter2022c}, and for CBS as a variant named \emph{polarized CBS} \cite{bungertPolarizedConsensusbasedDynamics2024}---see \cref{sec:compare:pcbs}.
+The paper~\cite{reichFokkerPlanckParticleSystems2021a} proposed to use localized interaction in the EKS/ALDI algorithm---details are given in \cref{sec:compare:laldi}.
+Similar ideas were proposed for EKI and the EnKF~\cite{wackerPerspectivesLocallyWeighted2024a}, for an ensemble Kalman method for rare-event sampling~\cite{wagnerEnsembleKalmanFilter2022c}, and for CBS as a variant named \emph{polarized CBS}~\cite{bungertPolarizedConsensusbasedDynamics2024}---see \cref{sec:compare:pcbs}.
 Our paper develops a different CBS variant with localized interaction, named \emph{localized CBS}.

 \begin{remark}[Another concept of localization] We stress that localization as discussed here is unrelated to the notion of localization in~\cite{houtekamerDataAssimilationUsing1998,ottLocalEnsembleKalman2004} for the EnKF, in~\cite{al-ghattasNonasymptoticAnalysisEnsemble2024,tongLocalizationEnsembleKalman2023} for EKI, and in~\cite{morzfeldLocalizationMCMCSampling2019} for MCMC.
-There, the empirical covariance matrix is corrected for spurious correlations, caused by a finite ensemble size, between parameter \emph{indices} that should be uncorrelated---for example, because they correspond to elements at a large distance \emph{in the underlying problem}.
-This technique can also increase the rank of the empirical covariance and prevent~EKI's~\emph{subspace~property}~\cite{tongLocalizationEnsembleKalman2023}. \end{remark}
+There, the empirical covariance matrix is corrected for spurious correlations, caused by a finite ensemble size, between parameter \emph{indices} that should be uncorrelated---e.g., because they correspond to elements at a large distance \emph{in the underlying problem}.
+This technique can also increase the rank of the covariance and prevent~EKI's~\emph{subspace~property}~\cite{tongLocalizationEnsembleKalman2023}.
+In contrast, we adopt the term \emph{localized} to denote localized interaction---where particles interact more with nearby particles than with faraway ones---following related literature such as~\cite{reichFokkerPlanckParticleSystems2021a,wagnerEnsembleKalmanFilter2022c}. \end{remark}